HaruDorobou/ubuntuTerminalAndShellWorkset/README.md

 If you don't have enough time, just overwrite it.

 > [!CAUTION]
-> But you must check each VIM versions and plugins version.
+> But you must check each Vim version and plugin version.

 For example, Vim supports a lot of plugins and functions, but supported plugins vary by Vim version.
 > [!NOTE]
-> In this guideline, this VIM is used.
+> In this guideline, this version of Vim is used.
 ```
 vim --version
 VIM - Vi IMproved 8.1 (2018 May 18, compiled Dec 07 2023 15:42:49)